Posts

 Image

 A lot of people think of "minimalism" as a huge white room with a white couch, a glass table, and some modern art.
 And while that is one minimalist design aesthetic, and minimalists do talk a lot about decluttering, it would be a mistake to think that purging physical items (along with all color and personality) from your home is the ultimate goal.
 Decluttering is a valuable tool that brings many benefits , but minimalism is a complete lifestyle that impacts much more than your physical space.
 Make space on your calendar too.
 Blogger Emma Scheib originally thought that minimalism was just about clearing the clutter.
 She eventually realized it's about much more – removing busyness and stress in order to focus on the things you personally value.
 She writes: I [used to be] quick to answer "yes" to any new request for my time, resulting in an overflowing calendar.
 These "yes commitments" meant I was living under constant duress.
-I began to fe
+I began to feel fe

 Clear the Clutter